Phoenix, Arizona: Major league

+The Phoenix Mercury are the most successful professional sports franchise in Phoenix.
+They have won a total of three WNBA national titles since their creation in 1997, with championships in 2007, 2009, and 2014 defeating the Detroit Shock, Indiana Fever, and Chicago Sky respectively.
+The team is one of eight original founding members of the WNBA and they play their home games at Mortgage Matchup Center.
+They have had seven Women's Basketball Hall of Famers on their team, as well as one FIBA Hall of Famer in Michele Timms who played for the Mercury from 1997-2001.
+Their ranks have included famous players like Diana Taurasi and Brittney Griner.
+Their last WNBA finals appearance was in 2021 where they lost 3-1 to the Chicago Sky.

 The Phoenix Suns were the first major sports team in Phoenix, being granted a National Basketball Association (NBA) franchise in 1968.
 They lost the 1976 NBA Championship to the Boston Celtics in 6 games.
 They had originally played at the Arizona Veterans Memorial Coliseum before moving to America West Arena (now Mortgage Matchup Center) in 1992.
 The year following their move to the new arena, the Suns made it to the NBA Finals for the second time in franchise history, losing to Michael Jordan's Chicago Bulls, four games to two.
 The U.S. Airways Center hosted both the 1995 and the 2009 NBA All-Star Games.
 They also lost the 2021 NBA Finals in six games to the Milwaukee Bucks.

 The Arizona Diamondbacks of Major League Baseball began play as an expansion team in 1998.
 The team has played all of its home games in the same downtown park, now known as Chase Field.
 It is the second highest stadium in the U.S. (after Coors Field in Denver), and is known for its swimming pool beyond the outfield fence.
 In 2001, the Diamondbacks defeated the New York Yankees four games to three in the World Series, becoming the city's first professional sports franchise to win a national championship while in Arizona.
 The win was also the fastest an expansion team had ever won the World Series, surpassing the old mark of the Florida Marlins of five years, set in 1997.